newdexterity/Open-Biomanual-Manipulation-System/Software/README.md

 ## Virtual Interface Usage
 ### On the Main Computer (with moah_ws)
-* ToDo - add a screenshot of the terminator split screen First start roscore
+* ToDo - add a screenshot of the terminator split screen First start rescore

 ```
 roscore
 ```

-Then run the following command to bring up the visualizer.
+Then, run the following command to bring up the visualizer.

 ```
 roslaunch